We are developing resources for energy retailers outlining how they can support customers experiencing economic abuse associated with family violence.

 'The victim's choices, their ability to participate freely in everyday life is taken from them.
 It is the deprivation of that basic right, that right to participate freely in every day life, that is what we are here to discuss.'

 - Essential Services Commission Chairperson, Dr Ron Ben-David, speaking at our project launch.

 We're supporting energy retailers to develop safe and effective responses

 We're looking at ways businesses can ensure they are providing the right kind of support to customers and staff at the point it is needed.

-Through a series of workshops we are exploring the impact of family violence on customers and staff and why the Royal Commission into Family Violence identified a role for business in providing safe and effective responses.
+Through a series of workshops in 2018 we looked at the impact of family violence on customers and staff and why the Royal Commission into Family Violence identified a role for business in providing safe and effective responses.

 'If you are asking yourself, 'how could I help?', change the tone in that and ask yourself 'how can I help?'
 Because the smallest thing can make a difference.'

 - Educator and family violence advocate, Lisa McAdams, at our first workshop in August

 We know some energy retailers are already active in responding to family violence.
 We are partnering with them to learn about their approach, how they they see their role in the community, and what issues they face in continuing to develop an effective response.

 'If it were a colleague or a friend of mine, I would want to know that industries like mine have their back and would help when they need it.'